Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Performance Evaluation

 \subsection{Simulation Setup}

-CGTC is simulated using MATLAB.
-Two different node densities are studied: $\lambda_1=0.01$ ($n=m=100$) and $\lambda_2=0.005$ ($n=m=200$), based on Eq.~\eqref{eq:lambda}.
-The BS is located at $(m+50,m/2)$ and the node positions follows a uniform random distribution.
+Four different node densities are studied: $\lambda_1=0.02$ ($N=200, M=100$), $\lambda_2=0.005$ ($N=M=200$), $\lambda_3=0.0022$ ($N=200, M=300$), and $\lambda_4=0.00125$ ($N=200, M=400$), based on Eq~\eqref{eq:lambda}.
+The BS is located at $(M+50,M/2)$ and the nodes are dispersed using a uniform random distribution.
 We take the duration of each round to be equal to five data gathering epoch.
-Also, we do not consider packet losses and we assume that all messages are successfully received by their destinations.
+For simplicity, we do not consider packet losses and assume that all messages are successfully received by their destinations.
+In order to measure the overhead of cluster formation and routing, we assume that each packet has a two-byte header and one byte trailer~\cite{2003energy}.
+The payload length of a packet depends on the message type.

-We compare CGTC with two baseline clustering algorithms, namely LEACH~\cite{Heinzelman2002} and CGC~\cite{intech2010}.
-LEACH is the popular clustering protocol that utilizes random CH election.
-Generally, we have picked the parameter settings that yield the best performance for baseline algorithms.
+We compare CGTC with two baseline clustering algorithms, namely MLEACH~\cite{Mhop-leach} (the multi-hop version of LEACH protocol~\cite{Heinzelman2002}) and CGC~\cite{intech2010}.
+In general, we have picked the parameter settings that yield the best performance for baseline algorithms.
 In particular, for both competing algorithms, depending on the node density, we have the CH election probability $p\in[0.05,0.1]$.
 Other simulation parameters are summarized in Table~\ref{tab:simpar}.
-The individual results are the average over 20 runs and the length of each run is 6000 rounds.
+The individual results are the average over 50 runs and the length of each run is $r=10000$ rounds.
 When subjected to 95\% confidence interval the results stayed within 6-10\% of the sample mean.